Programme DownloadCurrent program (9 September) (373.6 KiB)

 Registration- and information desks will be available throughout the conference at the venue.

-Please note that the opening ceremony will take place at the Augasse building (Augasse 2-6, 1190 Vienna).
+Please note that the opening ceremony will take place in lecture hall HS XX, Muthgasse 18 (Armin Szilvinyi Haus), 1190 Vienna..
 A transfer to the conference venue is organized.

 Social events and excursions have to be selected separately with your ISS8 registration.